 “Use what talents you possess: The woods would be very silent if no birds sang there except those that sang best” – HENRY VAN DYKE, American author – who hereby gives me permission to sing in the shower and while driving . .

-As British birding weirdo Bill Oddie rightly said: ‘Bird-watchers are tense, competitive, selfish, shifty, dishonest, distrusting, boorish, pedantic, unsentimental, arrogant and – above all – envious’.
+As British birding wit and good weirdo Bill Oddie rightly said: ‘Bird-watchers are tense, competitive, selfish, shifty, dishonest, distrusting, boorish, pedantic, unsentimental, arrogant and – above all – envious’.

 Driving down SinJim avenue one morning I had to brake for a Fruit and Nut Vulture perched on the busy tar road!
 Right here, on the way out of Westville towards the Pavilion shopping centre, where St James crosses the Mkombaan river!
 Looking for all the world like a lost kalkoen.

-In thirty years living in Westville, seldom venturing forth without my binocs I had not seen a Palm Nut Vulture here, never mind one dodging traffic.
+In thirty years living in Westville, seldom venturing forth without my binocs I had not seen a Palm-nut Vulture here, never mind one dodging traffic.
+In my mind the furthest south you could spot a fruit n nut was Mtunzini.
+I was excited!

 So I had a good chuckle when I reported the sighting to the birding fraternity.
 The response was immediate face palms: 1.
 Oh, we often see them! and 2.
 Everyone knows there’s a pair that nests in Westville!